mohit2978/Springboot/004 .rabbitmq/Notes rabbitmq/002 springboot and rabbitmq/0000notes.md

 - We annotate the consume method with @RabbitListener to specify the queue from which to consume messages.
 - When a message is received, the “consume” method will be invoked and the consumer can continue processing the consumed message.

+> Can see code 001 for producer and 002 for consumer